lindell/multi-gitter/README.md

       --author-email string     Email of the committer.
 If not set, the global git config setting will be used.
       --author-name string      Name of the committer.
 If not set, the global git config setting will be used.
       --base-branch string      The branch which the changes will be based on.
   -g, --base-url string         Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
-Or self-managed gitlab url (https://gitlab.my-company.com)
+Or the url to a self-hosted GitLab instance.
   -B, --branch string           The name of the branch where changes are committed. (default "multi-gitter-branch") -m, --commit-message string   The commit message.
 Will default to title + body if none is set.
   -C, --concurrent int          The maximum number of concurrent runs (default 1)